 Modify the baseline method such that a block has overlapped tokens with its surrounding blocks (both front and back).
 Once all blocks are encoded, each overlapped token should have two embeddings.
 Create an average embedding of those two embeddings and make it the final embedding for the overlapped token.

-In a sequence-to-sequence model (aka, an encoder-decoder model), a decoder takes an embedding matrix and predicts what token should come next.
+In a (aka, an encoder-decoder model), a decoder takes an embedding matrix and predicts what token should come next.
 It is often the case that this embedding matrix is also bounded by a certain size, which becomes an issue when the size of the matrix becomes larger than (for the case above, where ).
 One common method to handle this issue is to use an attention matrix for dimensionality reduction as follows:

 The embedding matrix is first transposed to then multiplied by an attention matrix such that .
 Finally, the transpose of , that is gets fed into the decoder.